CALD CHARTER*

 1. Membership

-2. A political party or organization that is in sympathy with the principles of liberal democracy as described in this Charter may be granted observer-member status for a period of three years.
+• A political party that is in sympathy with the principles of liberal democracy as described in this Charter may be granted observer-member status for a period of three years.
 Before the end of the three-year period, the observer-member should have applied for full membership.
-If this does not happen, the affiliation of the political party or organization ceases immediately.
+If this does not happen, the affiliation of the political party ceases immediately.

 The Council, upon the recommendation of the Executive Committee, may also invite individuals and organizations as guests.

-Each constituent party shall have on vote at the meetings of the General Assembly and the Executive Committee.
-Individual members have no voting privileges.
+Each constituent party and auxiliary body shall have one vote at the meetings of the General Assembly and the Executive Committee.
+Associate and individual members have no voting privileges.

-Each Council member party, observer party and individual member is required to pay an annual fee.
-The exact amount shall be recommended by the Membership Committee taking into consideration the resources of the parties and/or the countries the members belong to.
+Each Council member party, observer party, associate member and individual member is required to pay an annual fee.
+The exact amount shall be recommended by the Membership Committee taking into consideration the resources of the members and/or the countries the members belong to.
 The Executive Committee decides the final amount of the annual fee based on the recommendation of the Membership Committee.

-Any member may be expelled for any of the following reasons:
+Disciplinary action may be taken against any member for any of the following reasons:

-The full, observer or individual member will be informed of the expulsion proposal by registered mail, facsimile, email or any other written means.
-The letter sets forth the grounds on which the proposed expulsion is based.
-The full, observer or individual member has the right to notify its remarks in writing to the Secretary-General, within 15 calendar days subsequent to the receipt of the letter.
-Upon its prior written request, the full, observer or individual member involved shall be heard.
+The full, observer, associate or individual member will be informed of the suspension or expulsion proposal by registered mail, facsimile, email or any other written means.
+The letter sets forth the grounds on which the proposed suspension or expulsion is based.
+The full, observer, associate or individual member has the right to notify its remarks in writing to the Secretary General, within 15 calendar days subsequent to the receipt of the letter.
+Upon its prior written request, the full, observer, associate or individual member involved shall be heard.

 ARTICLE V: THE GENERAL ASSEMBLY

-The General Assembly of all participating parties and organizations shall be held every two (2) years.
-The discussions of the General Assembly may be held on subjects placed on the agenda by the Executive Committee, whose chairperson shall preside over the General Assembly.
+The General Assembly of all participating parties, organizations and individuals shall be held every two (2) years.
+The discussions of the General Assembly may be held on subjects placed on the agenda by the Executive Committee, whose Chairperson shall preside over the General Assembly.
 The venue of the Assembly shall be decided by the Executive Committee.
 The number of the delegates to the Assembly shall be decided by participating parties with the concurrence of the Executive Committee.

 ARTICLE VI: DECISION MAKING